ElTacitos/angular/frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.5.

+## Docker Build

+Run `npm run build` to build a docker image with the project in it.

+## Docker Start

+Run `npm run start` to start the project in a docker container.
+Navigate to `http://localhost/`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.